astropy/astropy/docs/development/testguide.rst

 exact number of digits shown can differ.
 Because doctests work by comparing strings this can cause such tests to fail.

-To address this issue Astropy's test framework includes support for a ``FLOAT_CMP`` flag that can be used with doctests.
+To address this issue, the ``pytest-doctestplus`` plugin provides support for a ``FLOAT_CMP`` flag that can be used with doctests.
 For example:

 .. code-block:: none